 Absences/Attendance: School attendance is required and regulated by Maine State Law and is the responsibility of parents.
-If your child will not be able to attend classes for the day, and/or will not use Fiddlehead transportation, please call to notify us.
+If your child will not be able to attend classes for the day, and/or will not use Fiddlehead transportation, please call or email to notify us.
+Absences should be reported within 48 hours or they will be classified as Unexcused.
 Fiddlehead School is in session from 8:20 a.m. to 2:50 p.m., Monday thru Thursday, and 8:20 a.m. - 12:30 p.m. on Friday.
 All students are expected to be in their assigned classes by the start of the day.